Feasible Region for DERs in Unbalanced Distribution Networks with Uncertain Line Impedances: Solution algorithm

 Further, to reduce the computational burden in solving \eqref{rfr-06}, before conducting the next iteration, redundant constraints in the updated $\mathcal{R}$ will be removed first \cite{Fukuda2014}.
 In summary, a schematic diagram showing the process of seeking the RFR for DERs is given in Fig.\ref{fig_digram_robustFR}.

 Several remarks on calculating the RFR for DERs are given below. \begin{enumerate} \item Noting that in a real network, the initial value of $\mathcal{R}$, denoted as $\bar{\mathcal{R}}$, can be initialised after fixing $z$ as its measured or estimated value. \item Although controllable reactive power $q$ can be regarded as a variable, it is fixed as a constant when calculating the RFR in this paper. \item Properly selecting starting points for $(H,h)$ is critical to ensure the quality of the solutions.
 In this paper, all projected points from $(\widetilde H,\widetilde h)$ to its uncertainty set boundaries will be used as starting points, which, as demonstrated in \cite{Wei2015a}, can lead to a high-quality solution for \eqref{rfr-06}. \item After solving \eqref{rfr-05}, several solutions, which link back to the various starting point for $(H,h)$, can be reported.
-In such cases, $\mathcal{R}$ will be updated by considering all solutions in this paper. \item All LP problems in this paper are formulated in \texttt{Julia} \cite{bezanson2017julia} with data parsed by \texttt{PowerModelsDistribution.jl} \cite{pmd_ref}, and solved by Gurobi \cite{gurobi} on a laptop with Intel Core i7-1185G7 @ 3.00GHz and 16 GB RAM.
+In such cases, $\mathcal{R}$ will be updated by considering all solutions in this paper. \item More uncertainties being considered will lead to various uncertain parameters in \eqref{utpf-compact} and hence various complexity and tractability in solving \eqref{rfr-05} or \eqref{rfr-06}.
+For example, errors in forecasting load profiles will lead to uncertainties in $b$, and uncertain network topology will result in uncertainties in both $C$ and $E$.
+Properly quantifying the uncertainty of such parameters and seeking efficient approaches to solving the derived optimisation problems, although beyond the scope of this paper, fall within our future research interest. \item All LP problems in this paper are formulated in \texttt{Julia} \cite{bezanson2017julia} with data parsed by \texttt{PowerModelsDistribution.jl} \cite{pmd_ref}, and solved by Gurobi \cite{gurobi} on a laptop with Intel Core i7-1185G7 @ 3.00GHz and 16 GB RAM.
 It is noteworthy that parallel computing techniques can potentially accelerate computational efficiency, noting that \eqref{rfr-06} with different starting points can be solved simultaneously.
 However, investigating how parallel computing techniques could improve computational performance is beyond the scope of this paper and falls within our future research interest. \end{enumerate}